Plagiarism

 Postscript: Why is this the case?

-You may wonder: if all this is so, why is LLM "AI" being marketed to me so heavily?
-How does it actually work?
+You may wonder: if all this is so, how does "generative" or LLM "AI" actually work?
 Is there anything I can do to make it work better?

 "AI" systems analyze and reproduce statistical patterns, not matters of fact

 If meaning has been imposed, it has been done by human workers alongside the "AI" system, whether or not they can be trusted to understand the data themselves.
 (Software companies are not heavily staffed with subject-area experts.)
 This most often takes the form of a system of "weights" assigned to adjust the normal output of the LLM "AI" system, and those weights are subject to a high degree of bias.
-They can help limit the degree to which the system produces obvious nonsense, but they can and do also advance a variety of political agendas, and create their own degree of nonsense output by pitting ideology against factual data.
+They can help limit the degree to which the system produces obvious nonsense, but they can and do also advance a variety of political agendas, and create their own degree of nonsense output.

 The same is true of summarizing text, another common application for which LLM "AI" is not suited.
 Once again, it does not understand the meaning of the text, only its patterns.
 Its summary is likely to be linguistically, and not necessarily factually, "similar" to the text.
 However, that summary may bear no resemblance to the text on key points, and worse, it is likely to introduce language that does not exist in the text, but does exist in the LLM "AI" training data.